 Keep your readers in mind and make sure your content is clear, helpful, and engaging.

 Along with adding keywords you've found in GSC in the previous step, you can use awesome tools like Surfer SEO or NeuronWriter for SEO optimization.
-These on-page optimization software analyze your content and suggest ways to improve it.
+These on-page optimization tools analyze your content and suggest ways to improve it.

 They provide insights on keywords, headings, and other elements that can make your content more search engine friendly.